Skip to main content

 Elevating Homes Across Port Charlotte's Canal Network

 Port Charlotte is built around hundreds of miles of navigable canals feeding into Charlotte Harbor, and that waterfront access is exactly what concentrates its flood risk.
-Hurricane Ian's 2022 surge pushed water deep into neighborhoods like Gulf Cove, South Gulf Cove, and El Jobean, substantially damaging thousands of homes.
 Our hydraulic lift equipment is set up to work around docks, seawalls, lanais, and pool cages rather than requiring their removal, so canal-front Port Charlotte homes can be raised above the Base Flood Elevation without sacrificing their waterfront improvements.

 Port Charlotte Service Area Map